mgaudin/Hy2roresO/docs/user-docs/how_to.rst

 The output of the plugin will either be the input layer with new fields corresponding to the different orders or a new layer with all the fields from the input layer and the fields created through the algorithm.

-To open the Hy2roresO plugin, go to the menu Extension, then find Hy2roresO and open it.
+To open the Hy2roresO plugin, go to the *Extension* menu, then find Hy2roresO and open it.
 You can also find it thanks to its icon : ICON

 *Note : You do not need to be in editing mode to use Hy2roresO, it occurs automatically by processing.*